 The BCCMA take safeguarding and the safety of its members extremely seriously.
 We welcome all practitioners of Chinese martial arts to join us, to ensure that appropriate and proportionate measures are in place at your schools, clubs and associations, to keep all participants, and in particular children and vulnerable adults safe from harm.

-The BCCMA are working with SCiMA to ensure that all members have access to online learning and development as well as webinars, seminars and training for a range of safeguarding issues including: how to respond to a disclosure of abuse, safer recruitment, safer participation, safeguarding vulnerable adults, preventing bullying behaviour and first aid essentials, as a minimum requirement.
+The BCCMA are working to ensure that all members have access to courses and training for a range of safeguarding issues including: how to respond to a disclosure of abuse, safer recruitment, safer participation, safeguarding vulnerable adults, preventing bullying behaviour and first aid essentials.

 - Coach to participant ratio guidelines 2015 (Under Review)